 Check that hard surfaces outside your home are sloped away from the basement too.
 Patios, driveways and walkways may need to be re-poured if water is flowing towards your home.

 If you have a finished basement, things are not so easy.
 You might not be able to tell where or how the moisture is getting into your basement.
 You cannot judge the seriousness of the problem, but one thing is for sure – you have a problem.
 Moisture trapped behind building materials encourages the growth of mold and mildew which can not only cost you thousands in repairs – it is also dangerous to your health.
 Waterproofing specialists have equipment designed to locate leaks so they can judge the extent of the problem.

 Most homes have one operating system for heat and in hot climates they also have one for cooling.
 The problem is that your basement is naturally cooler and damper than the higher levels of your home.

 Musty smells may occur when the relative humidity in your basement is too high.
 Consultation with a good heating/air conditioning company may provide a solution.
 A dehumidifier in your basement or two zones for your air conditioning system could rectify the problem.
 There may also be less air flow in the basement and more ventilation may need to be installed to reduce condensation.

 Major or Minor?

 Condensation or minor leaks may be fixable, but if you have a lot of water in your basement you may need expert help.
 Trained professionals know what to look for and can offer the quickest and most affordable solution.
-Nusite Group offers a free inspection and estimate.
+Nusite Group offers basement waterproofing in Toronto, a free inspection, and an estimate.
 Ignoring that musty smell in your basement could cost you a bundle in the future.
 Why risk it?